jcailler/programmation-fonctionnelle-ul/TP/TP1/README.md

 ```
 </details><br/>

 Thanks to your help, Bob was completely amazed by the power of Scala.
 He decided to use this power in order to help him to choose what to wear in the morning.
-So far, he created a file `stylistAssistant` in `src/main/scala/degrees/stylistAssistant.scala` and wrote the following code:
+So far, he created a file `StylistAssistant` in `src/main/scala/degrees/StylistAssistant.scala` and wrote the following code:

 ```Scala
 package degrees